FaKleiser/sireg/README.md

-# SitemapRegression
+# sireg - regression testing for websites

 [![Travis](https://img.shields.io/travis/FaKeller/sitemap-regression.svg)](https://travis-ci.org/FaKeller/sitemap-regression)

-Because your sitemap deserves a regression test as well.
+Because your website deserves a regression test as well.

-This tool helps you regression test your website based on your sitemap.
+This tool helps you regression test your website.
 Never deploy a change to your website that breaks parts of it.
-The tool reads all URLs from a sitemap and regression tests whether the URLs defined exist on another target (e.g., a staging version of your website).
+The tool performs HTTP requests to a given set of URLs and regression tests whether the status code is 200.
+The tool supports rewriting the loaded URLs so that you can point the tool to a staging server in your build pipeline.

 **Features:**